ronkeizer/vpc/README.md

 In general, there are two distinct approach to simulate survival data:

-- *Hazard integration*: Integrate the hazard over time, and at *any possible* observation time randomly draw a binary value based on the probability of observing the event at that specific time.
-The disadvantage of this method is that it is a slow approach due to the numerical solving of the ODE.
-In NONMEM you also need to use a dataset that has a dense design grid, i.e. that has observations at every possible timepoint that an event can occur for any individual.
+- *Hazard integration*: Integrate the hazard over time, and at *any possible* observation timepoint randomly draw a binary value based on the probability of observing the event.
+The disadvantage of this method is that it is a slow approach due to the numerical solving of the ODE system.
+You also need to use a dataset that has a dense design grid, i.e. that has observations at every possible timepoint that an event can occur for any individual.
 E.g. for a clinical trial, you will likely need to have a design dataset with an observation time every day.
-A solution to the latter NONMEM-related drawback has been presented recently: [Nyberg](http://page-meeting.org/pdf_assets/404-Poster_PAGE%20_2014_tte_sim_joakim_nyberg_with_code.pdf)
+In R it is straightforward to filter out actual events, a solution in NONMEM has been presented recently as well by [Nyberg et al. PAGE 2014](http://page-meeting.org/pdf_assets/404-Poster_PAGE%20_2014_tte_sim_joakim_nyberg_with_code.pdf).

-Assuming an estimation model and simulation model have been run in NONMEM:
+Example assuming an estimation model and simulation model have been run in NONMEM:

     obs <- tbl_df(read.table.nm("nm/sdtab51"))
     sim <- tbl_df(read.table.nm("nm/simtab51"))